-Retesting Policy
+Retesting and Make-up Policy

 All students are expected to attend all class sessions.
-Students are also expected to complete all tests, quizzes, and projects as defined in the Syllabus of Instruction for each course attended by the end of the assigned course ending date.
-Students may be allowed to make up missed work (labs, exams or quizzes) at the discretion of the Academic Dean or designee.
+Students are also expected to complete all tests, quizzes, and projects as defined in the Syllabus of Instruction for each course attended by the end of the assigned course date.
+Students may be allowed to make up missed work (labs, exams or quizzes) if that material was missed due to unforeseen circumstances.
+It may be necessary for the student to present documentation validating missed class time.
+Make up of missed materials are at the discretion of the Dean of Academic Affairs or designee.
 There are no fees associated with any make-up work approved by the Dean of Academic Affairs or designee.
 For the purposes of this policy, failed work (exams, quizzes or lab projects) is not considered as make-up work.

 For FAA part 147 classes there is a specific requirement that students complete all exams and lab projects.
-There is also specific attendance (time) requirements.
+Failure to do so will require the student to repeat the course of instruction.
+There is also specific attendance (time) requirements that must be maintained in all FAA approved classes.
 Students exceeding the allowable missed time limit may be required to repeat the course; however, there are certain exceptions to exceeding the maximum time allowed.
 These exceptions are outlined in Spartan's FAA Part 147 Certification Manual.
 If a time exception is granted, the student will be required to make up all time missed back to the allowable limit as well as all exams and labs requirements.
 These exceptions are reviewed, granted or denied by the Aviation Maintenance Technology Department Chair in coordination with the Dean of Academic Affairs.